 3. There must be the same titles means the same capacity

-4. The decision in the former suit must be made by the competent court having jurisdiction on the case.
+4. The decision in the former suit must be made by the competent court having jurisdiction over the case.

 5. In the subsequent suit, the matter directly & substantially in the issue must have been heard and finally decided by the court in a previous suit.

-In the following cases, the matter is deemed to be finally decided on merits even of the former suit is disposed of in the following manner:
+In the following cases, the matter is deemed to be finally decided on merits even if the former suit is disposed of in the following manner:

 a.
 By ex parte